foobarjohnny/domain-list-community/README.md

 ## What's the bug

-attrib `@cn` has a name that is extremely similar to data/cn, making it very easy to confuse the two.
+Attribute `@cn` has a name that is extremely similar to data/cn, making it very easy to confuse the two.
 Its proper name should really be `@maybe_can_be_accessed_directly_inside_cn`.
 If a App doesn’t handle `@cn` with great care and instead treats it the same as cn, it will expose a soft spot to the GFW, leaving itself vulnerable to being manipulated at will by GFW.